hymnis/dsul-arduino/README.md

 - Metro M4
 - Trinket M0

-Since there are both hardware (current) and software (RAM) limitations to how many LED's/Neopixels can be handled at once by the Arduino, it's important to first check the specifications on the Arduino model used and calculate the maximum number that can be used.
+Since there are both hardware (current) and software (RAM) limitations to how many LED's/NeoPixel can be handled at once by the Arduino, it's important to first check the specifications on the Arduino model used and calculate the maximum number that can be used.

 ## Firmware

 It's possible to adjust the number of LED's used by editing the `NUMPIXELS` variable.
 Keep in mind how much RAM the Arduino model used has available.
-With the Neopixel library that this project uses, each LED needs 3 bytes of RAM.
+With the NeoPixel library that this project uses, each LED needs 3 bytes of RAM. `NEOPIN` holds the pin number for where the NeoPixel have been connected.

 ### Dependencies